-Soulshine Pizza Factory, named for an Allman Brothers Band song lyric, is a popular local pizza chain restaurant with a laid-back vibe, locally brewed beer, a great happy hour, and live music throughout the week.
+Soulshine Pizza Factory, named for an Allman Brothers Band song lyric, is a popular local pizza chain restaurant since 2001 with a laid-back vibe, locally brewed beer, a great happy hour, and live music throughout the week.
 Oh, and fantastic pizza!

 Soulshine’s menu includes made-to-order pizzas, calzones, Po-boy’s, salads, and traditional Southern food.
-We like the Alfredo Calzone (grilled chicken, spinach, artichoke hearts), Billy Blue’s Red Beans & Rice (chock full of smoked sausage), and the Chopped Salad.
+I can vouch for the deliciousness of the Alfredo Calzone (grilled chicken, spinach, artichoke hearts), Billy Blue’s Red Beans & Rice (chock full of smoked sausage), and the Chopped Salad.

 Soulshine even offers gluten-free crust so everyone can enjoy a tasty pizza.
-Save room for the Slap Yo’ Momma Bread Puddin’ with New Orleans style bourbon sauce.
+Save room for the Slap Yo’ Momma Bread Puddin’ with New Orleans bourbon sauce.

-I am also a big fan of the cashew curry chicken salad, Mississippi caviar, potato salad, and artichoke bake.
+I am also a big fan of Sugar Magnolia Takery’s cashew curry chicken salad, Mississippi caviar, potato salad, and artichoke bake.

 Table 100 is most-likely Flowood, Mississippi’s most upscale restaurant.
 Offering European and American bistro fare, this is a place you won’t want to miss for the ambiance and superb dishes.

 Finish your meal with a Warm Cheesecake Brownie, topped with vanilla ice cream, white chocolate sauce, and a yummy fresh berry coulis.

-Pin This Post For Later!
+Pin This Post For Later